LeToNode/Play2.0-CN-doc/javaGuide/JavaEbean.md

 }
 ```

-As you see we added a `find` static field, defining a `Finder` for entity of type `Task` with `Long` identifier.
-This helper field let us simplify querying our model:
+As you can see we've added a `find` static field, defining a `Finder` for an entity of type `Task` with a `Long` identifier.
+This helper field is then used to simplify querying our model:

 ```
 // Find all tasks